rc_visit_header

 Stroll Down To Rosslyn Castle

 A short 10-minute walk from the Chapel leads past Collegehill House, a former coaching inn, and down to Rosslyn Castle.
 The Castle, which was ancestral home of the St Clair family, stands on a rocky promontory and is surrounded on three sides by the River North Esk.
-The earliest part dates from 1304 and the present house, which dates back to 1622, is not open to visitors but can be leased as holiday accommodation through the Landmark Trust.
-Please be aware that access across the bridge to the Castle is currently not possible because of a major programme of repair and restoration at the Castle – click here for more details.
+The earliest part dates from 1304 and the East Range, which dates back to 1622, is not open to visitors but can be booked as holiday accommodation through the Landmark Trust.
+You can find out more about the Castle's history - and holiday accommodation - by clicking on this link.

 The Castle is located in Roslin Glen, an area of outstanding natural beauty, with its ancient woodland and rich wildlife.
 Follow this link to see a video of the area.